balena-labs-projects/wifi-repeater/README.md

 # wifi-repeater

 WiFi Repeater project is a utility to dynamically extend an existing wired or wireless network.
-To achieve this the utility uses the onboard WiFi chip to create a wireless hotspot you can connect your devices to.
+To achieve this the utility uses the onboard WiFi chip to create an access point you can connect your devices to.
 To enable internet access you can either plug an ethernet cable (AP mode) or use a secondary WiFi interface (by using a USB WiFi dongle) to connect to an internet enabled network.

 WiFi Repeater can work in the following modes:
-- Access Point: extend an existing ethernet connection with an ad-hoc WiFi network
+- Access Point: extend an existing ethernet connection with an access point network
-- Repeater: extend an existing wireless connection with an ad-hoc WiFi network.
+- Repeater: extend an existing wireless connection with an access point network.
 Requires the use of a USB Wifi dongle (see [this](https://www.balena.io/docs/reference/hardware/wifi-dongles/) list for recommended dongles)

+## How it works

+WiFi Repeater will automatically scan your network and check each device capabilities.
+It will then attempt to cofigure the devices to work in `Access Point` mode and if that is not possible it will switch to `Repeater` mode.
+You *do not* need to pre configure the device to work in either mode.

+For `Access Point` mode it needs:
+- Internet connectivity via Ethernet
+- Wireless device with AP capabilities (such as the onboard WiFi chip in Raspberry Pi devices)

+For `Repeater` mode it needs:
+- Wireless device with AP capabilities (such as the onboard WiFi chip in Raspberry Pi devices)
+- Secondary wireless device and valid credentials for a wireless network.

 ## Required hardware

  This project has been developed and tested with Rasbperry Pi 3 and 4 though it should work with any board that supports balenaOS.

+# Usage

 ## Mode: Access Point